dear expectant mother

 Our first date was on a Monday night.
 We talked for hours and walked across the street to a park for a walk under the stars.
 Brett was nervous, and Liz made him blush.
-It was the best first kiss either of us had ever experienced.
+It was the best first kiss either of us had ever had.
 Soon we were navigating a global pandemic while building a family together.
 Liz feels fulfilled by her work as a physician, while Brett loves being a father of two and his career in journalism.
-Brett has two children from a previous relationship.
-Wesley is seven.
+Brett has two children from a prior marriage.
+Wesley is eight.
 He loves baseball, math, and turtles.
-Maxwell is five.
-He loves pranks, Harry Potter, and superheroes.
+Maxwell is six.
+He loves pranks, Harry Potter, and wolves.
 They will make great big brothers to a younger sibling.
 We spend as much time together as possible, preferably outdoors with family, friends, and Sami, our sweet Great Dane.

 Our Home & Pets

 A high-quality school district was our top priority when we chose our home.
 We live in a beautiful, quiet neighborhood where everyone stops to pet Sami when we take her on walks.
 We live down the street from the public pool, several parks, and sports fields.
 We love the local park district and the opportunities for outdoor activities.